baldraven/ultimailleQuadRemesh/README.md

 ## Usage

 ```
-./{executable path} model={model path} {paramType = paramValue}
+./{executable path} model={model path} {paramType=paramValue}
 ```

-Optionnal parameters are :
+Optional parameters are :
 - *string* **result_path** : sets output meshes path (defauls to *output/*)
 - *bool* **animate** : sets whether to export the mesh after each iteration, in a output/animation folder (defaults to *false*)
 - *int* **maxPatchSize** : sets the maximum number of facets in a patch to remesh.
 Higher usually eliminate more defects, but can be slower (defaults to *500*)

-Can also be run from Graphite with [graphite addon loader](https://github.com/ultimaille/graphite-addon-loader).
+Alternatively, it can be run from Graphite with [graphite addon loader](https://github.com/ultimaille/graphite-addon-loader).

 ## Roadmap